Kamend1/equity-optimizer-app/README.md

 The App utilizes the Yfinace for fetching data about stocks.
 This API is intended only for educational purposes.

-The App has an abstract Data Fecther class, which could implemented with a different API provider.
+The App has an abstract Data Fetcher class, which could implemented with a different API provider.
 The intended API provider for commercial use would **Alpha Vantage**.

 ### SoftUni Graders: